 The WSM VET Cluster is a partnership between 18 senior secondary education providers (member schools) within the Wimmera Southern Mallee region.
 Participating members are from all education sectors; government, catholic and independent schools.
 We also have participation from students in non-cluster-member schools from other regions where space permits.

-Training is delivered by Federation University (Horsham Campus), Skillinvest, Longerenong College, Centre for Participation and Horsham College.
+Training is delivered by Federation University (Horsham Campus), Skillinvest, Longerenong College and Horsham College.

 Participating Member Schools:

 The WSM VET Cluster is coordinated by Wimmera Southern Mallee LLEN.
 (WSMLLEN)

 Vocational Educational and Training, (VET), programs can be undertaken as part of secondary school studies.
 VET programs offer students nationally or state recognised vocational certificates, which are endorsed for recognition in the Victorian Certificate of Education (VCE), Victorian Certificate of Education; Vocational Major (VCE:VM) or the Victorian Pathway Certificate (VPC) from the Victorian Curriculum and Assessment Authority (VCAA).

 Students enrolled in VET may also combine study and employment through School to Work programs while they undertake their senior secondary studies.

 A VET Delivered to Secondary Students program is usually made up of VET units of competency, delivered by a registered training organisation (RTO) to students at the RTOs campus.
 Although some schools may wish to deliver a VET course at their own school.